Operation Good Dog LLC — Board & Train Service Agreement

 11. Ongoing Agreement

-This Agreement remains in effect for all future board & train services provided by Operation Good Dog LLC unless replaced or amended in writing.
+This Agreement applies to all future Board & Train services unless amended in writing.

 Acknowledgment & Signature

-I, the undersigned Client, have read and understand this Agreement and voluntarily agree to its terms.
+I, the undersigned Client, have read and understand this Agreement and voluntarily agree to all terms.

 Client Signature: ____________________________